FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/the-future-of-public-goods-funding-in-filecoin-scaling-the-pl-pgf-vision.md

 related_article_3: >-
   content/blog/posts/filecoin-retropgf-round-3-powering-proven-impact-with-585k-fil.en.md
 ---

+_With input from Molly Mackinlay and Tom Mellon._

 Public goods have always been the invisible scaffolding of open-source networks.
 From storage provider-client implementations to protocol research, documentation, and developer tooling - much of what keeps blockchains running is non-excludable and non-rivalrous.
 This makes it difficult to sustain through traditional market incentives, often leaving critical contributions underfunded or invisible.